yangalan123/anhp-andtt/README.md

-# Maintainance Status: Arhical Mode
+# Maintainance Status: Arhical Mode (2024)
 If you are seeking more up-to-date efficient implementations of ANHP, THP, and SAHP, I recommend checking out [EasyTPP](https://github.com/ant-research/EasyTemporalPointProcess).
 They also provide better community support for your TPP usage.
-This repository is currently maintained under archival mode.
+This repository is currently under archival (Read-Only) mode.

 # Introduction